-- The first step is that you will have to answer some simple questions, such as what is your legal name, street address, date of birth and an emergency contact person.
+- The first step is that you will have to answer some simple questions, such as what your legal name is, street address, date of birth and an emergency contact person.

 - They’ll also ask you about your psychological and medical history.